VanshNarang/DemandForecasting/README.md

 # Demand Forecasting
-Predict quantity to be ordered per SKU by forecasting Sales for next month based on this month's data.
+Predict quantity to be ordered per SKU by forecasting Sales based on this month's data.

 ## About the Data
 The Data can be found in the Excel workbook.
 There are 2 sheets of importance that were present pre-analysis.